cablelabs/snaps-boot/doc/source/install/install.md

 ### 4.1 Server Provisioning

+Note:  All of the following steps are executed within the root directory of your snaps-boot project.
+This will usually be snaps-boot/, so it assumed you are in this directory.

 #### Step 1

-Download `ubuntu16.04 server image` from internet and need to place it in folder `snaps-boot/packages/images/`.
+Download `ubuntu16.04 server image` from internet and need to place it in folder `packages/images/`.
 Use this download link for ISO: http://releases.ubuntu.com/16.04/ubuntu-16.04.4-server-amd64.iso.

 ```
-cd snaps-boot/
 mkdir -p packages/images
 cd packages/images
 wget http://releases.ubuntu.com/16.04/ubuntu-16.04.4-server-amd64.iso